 A HIGH PASS CROSSING INTO THE KHUMBU REGION OF NEPAL

-- Remote and little-traveled valleys
+- Hiking through remote & little-traveled valleys

 - Across the Tashi Lapcha Pass (18,876 feet / 5,755 meters)

-- Explore picturesque villages
+- Explore picturesque farming villages

-- Spectacular Himalayan scenery
+- Experience spectacular Himalayan scenery

 Rolwaling is a remote valley running west to east just south of Nepal’s border with Tibet.
 When compared with the popular Everest and Annapurna regions, this valley offers the opportunity to visit the home of the Sherpa people in an environment basically unchanged for centuries.
 This trek has everything – from the quiet and relatively easy approach through the terraced farmland of the Bhote Kosi and Sun Kosi valleys to the high alpine valley and glacial lakes of the upper Rolwaling.
 On top of this, there is the spectacular open mountain scenery which is encountered during the approach to the Tashi Lapcha Pass.